cbalesohay/DDServer/README.md

 The endpoints are located inside of the index.ts file, starting on line 47.
 This is the centralized location that the client end of the application will connect to the backend logic.

 #### /send-fast
  - This endpoint is a get request that will return JSON with the most current and up-to-date information for all pest, crop, and weather.
-Stuctured as /data/metrics/.. /data/weather/..
+Structured as /data/metrics/.. /data/weather/..

+ GET /send-fast

 #### /new-date
- - This endpoint is a post requests that accepts a body with the parameters {name, startDate (optional), endDate (optional)}.
+ - This endpoint is a post request that accepts a body with the parameters {name, startDate (optional), endDate (optional)}.
 The startDate and endDate are optional but at least one must be present to change a date, but could also accept both at the same time.

+ POST /new-date
+ Example:
+{
+  "name": "ExampleMetric",
+  "startDate": "2024-03-01",
+  "endDate": "2024-10-15"
+}

 #### /add-metric
- - This endpoint is a post request that accepts a body with the parameters {name, type, start_date, end_date, total_degree_days, active_year, temp_base, temp_max}
+ - This endpoint lets you add a new metric to the database.
+It is a post request that accepts the parameters of {name, type, start_date, end_date, total_degree_days, active_year, temp_base, temp_max}.

+ POST /add-metric
+ Example:
+{
+  "name": "ExampleMetric",
+  "type": "pest",
+  "start_date": "2024-01-01",
+  "end_date": "2024-12-31",
+  "total_degree_days": 0,
+  "active_year": 2024,
+  "temp_base": 50,
+  "temp_max": 86
+}

 #### /remove-metric
  - This endpoint will remove the metric from the database for that specific year.
-This action cannot be undone, and you will have to re add the metric and the new calculations will be made for that metric.
+This action cannot be undone, and you will have to re-add the metric and the new calculations will be made for that metric.

+ POST /remove-metric
+ Example:
+{
+    "name": "ExampleMetric",
+    "year": 2025
+}

 #### /re-calc-data
- - This endpoint will re-calculate all metric calculations based off the data availible in the database.
+ - This endpoint will re-calculate all metric calculations based off the data available in the database.
 This will be helpful for if data is altered or added into the database.
 This could happen if the weather data is not reported and the data needs to be added in at a later date.

+ POST /re-calc-data
+ Example:
+{
+    "year": 2025
+}

 #### /health
  - This endpoint is used for the backend health checks.
 A status 200 and message of "OK" will be sent if backend is functional.

+ GET /health

 ### Managing Class
 orchardManager.ts